devsoleo/heracles/README.md

-# Nuttenh-o-tron
+# Heracles
 > This repo holds the under development 2.0.0 version

 ## Introduction
-Nuttenh-o-tron is an open-source addon for World of Warcraft (wotlk), designed to create and organize multiplayer events directly within the game.
+Heracles is an open-source addon for World of Warcraft (wotlk), designed to create and organize multiplayer events directly within the game.

 **This community project attracted hundreds of players at its launch that's why we're working on a better v2.**